wp-plugins/tagregator/readme.txt

 * [NEW] Added settings field for highlighted accounts, which get an extra CSS class so they can be styled differently than normal posts (props [ryelle](https://profiles.wordpress.org/ryelle)).
 * [NEW] Only retrieve new posts when the user is viewing the top of the shortcode output (props [ryelle](https://profiles.wordpress.org/ryelle)).
 * [NEW] Show a spinner when loading new posts.
+* [NEW] Multiple hashtags in a single shortcode are now supported.
 * [NEW] Add a basic logger to assist with troubleshooting API calls.
 * [UPDATE] Show an excerpt instead of the full post if the content is longer than 200 characters.